Leslie Hardman: Bergen-Belsen

 Later he wrote of his experience at the camp, "Towards me came what seemed to be the remnants of a holocaust – a staggering mass of blackened skin and bones, held together somehow with filthy rags.
-'My God, the dead walk', I cried aloud, but I did not recognise my voice... [peering] at the double star, the emblem of Jewry on my tunice – one poor creature touched and then stroked the badge of my faith, and finding that it was real murmured, 'Rabbiner, Rabbiner'."

-Years later, Hardman told a correspondent from the BBC, "If all the trees in the world turned into pens, all the waters in the oceans turned into ink and the heavens turned into paper, it would still be insufficient material to describe the horrors these people suffered under the SS."
+'My God, the dead walk', I cried aloud, but I did not recognise my voice... [peering] at the double star, the emblem of Jewry on my tunice – one poor creature touched and then stroked the badge of my faith, and finding that it was real murmured, 'Rabbiner, Rabbiner'."Years later, Hardman told a correspondent from the BBC (paraphrasing from Akdamus Milin),"If all the trees in the world turned into pens, all the waters in the oceans turned into ink and the heavens turned into paper, it would still be insufficient material to describe the horrors these people suffered under the SS."

 When Richard Dimbleby made a radio report of the Belsen liberation from the camp itself for the BBC, Hardman could be heard singing a hymn with two women in the background, one of whom died almost immediately after the recording was made.
 He circumcised Jewish babies who had been born in the camp as well as burying those who died.
 He conducted the marriage of a survivor and the British sergeant who had liberated her.

 He was recorded as having said that he had lost his faith at Belsen.
 However, he later stated, "I didn't lose my faith, but some of the words of the prayers I said at Belsen stuck in my throat.
 I couldn't understand how the God I worshipped could permit this."